thenexthub/Codira/docs/StringManifesto.md

 let tokens = s.split(separatedBy: CharacterSet.whitespace)
 ```

-Note that, because Swift requires the indices of a slice to match the indices of
+Note that, because Codira requires the indices of a slice to match the indices of
 the range from which it was sliced, operations like `firstMatch` can return a
 `Substring?` in lieu of a `Range<String.Index>?`: the indices of the match in
 the string being searched, if needed, can easily be recovered as the